 If you are in your office, classroom or conference room, “Drop, Cover and Hold On” under any available large object that will protect you from falling debris.
 This is also a perfect time to look around your work space, classrooms and homes to identify any potential hazards if this were an actual earthquake.

-We are asking that Faculty, Managers and Supervisors take a few minutes after the drill to discuss what you would do if this were an actual earthquake.
+Faculty, Managers and Supervisors take a few minutes after the drill to discuss what you would do if this were an actual earthquake.

 Below is a short 60 second video.
 Please take a few minutes sometime on the 18th to watch.